-The Polar Vantage M2 is similar in size to the Vantage V2 but it feels much lighter.
-As a matter of fact, the Vantage M2 is 6.5 grams lighter than the Vantage V2, which might not sound much but when taken the overall weight of the watch into consideration – it's 45.5 grams with the wristband – one can see just how significant the difference is.
+The Polar Vantage M2 is similar in size to the Vantage V2, but it feels much lighter.
+As a matter of fact, the Vantage M2 is 6.5 grams lighter than the Vantage V2, which might not sound much, but when taking the overall weight of the watch into consideration – it's 45.5 grams with the wristband – one can see just how significant the difference is.

-The Polar Vantage M2 has an 'always-on' colour display, protected by hard-coated PMMA laminated lens.
+The Polar Vantage M2 has an 'always-on' colour display, protected by a hard-coated PMMA laminated lens.
 The display is 1.2” across and has a resolution of 240 x 240.
-The contrast is great and there is also an option to illuminate the screen using the top left button.
+The contrast is great, and there is also an option to illuminate the screen using the top left button.

-The Polar Vantage M2 is a mid-range running watch and Polar tailored the functions accordingly.
-Gone are the Vantage V2's running/cycling power tests and the Vantage M2 isn't capable of performing the Orthostatic Test either.
+The Polar Vantage M2 is a mid-range running watch, and Polar tailors the functions accordingly.
+Gone are the Vantage V2's running/cycling power tests, and the Vantage M2 isn't capable of performing the Orthostatic Test either.
 It can still measure VO2 max through its 'fitness test' (this doesn't require any external sensors either), though.

-We keep on harping on about wrist-wearables not being precise enough in every review we write but this just seems to be the case.
-Until a technology is available that takes precise readings regardless of skin tone, sweat and fit, we won't be able to fully rely on optical heart rate sensors to determine exact heart rate.
-Most algorithms, especially ones used by Polar, Garmin and other big-name fitness wearable manufacturers, alleviate the inaccuracy effect by matching heart rate with historic user data, but even so, that's just close approximate and not an accurate observation.
+We keep on harping on about wrist-wearables not being precise enough in every review we write, but this just seems to be the case.
+Until technology is available that takes precise readings regardless of skin tone, sweat and fit, we won't be able to fully rely on optical heart rate sensors to determine exact heart rate.
+Most algorithms, especially ones used by Polar, Garmin and other big-name fitness wearable manufacturers, alleviate the inaccuracy effect by matching heart rate with historical user data, but even so, that's just a close approximation and not an accurate observation.